Extensions in Jacobian algebras via punctured skein relations: Triangles in the cluster category of type

 Hence, since there is an epimorphism from $P(i,n-1,n)$ to $Y$ and there is a monomorphism from $Y$ to $I(r+1,s+1)$, the middle term has to satisfy: \begin{enumerate} \item[i.] $\soc Y $ is a direct summand of $S(1)\oplus S(r+1) \oplus S(s+1)$, and $\ttop Y$ is a direct summand of $S(i) \oplus S(n-1) \oplus S(n)$,

 \item[ii.] $\Hom (M_i,Y)\neq 0$ and $\Hom (Y,M_\beta)\neq 0$, and \item[iii.] $\udim Y = \udim M_i + \udim M_\beta $.

-\end{enumerate} If we write the semisimple $\ttop P(M) $ and $\soc I(M)$ for each indecomposable $M$ in $\Gamma (H)$, we obtain a pattern.
-See in Figure \ref{m-t} (b) that the $\ttop$ and $\soc$ conditions (i) are satisfied only by the indecomposables appearing in Figure \ref{m-t} (a).
-It rests to check for which combinations we have $\udim Y$ and $\udim M_i + \udim M_\beta$ and see that the only possibilities are those mentioned in the sequences (s1)-(s4).\end{proof}
+\end{enumerate} If we write the semisimple $\ttop P(M) $ and $\soc I(M)$ for each indecomposable $M$ in $\Gamma (H)$, we obtain a pattern depicted partially in Figure \ref{m-t} (b) and we see that the $\ttop$ and $\soc$ conditions (i) are satisfied only by the indecomposables appearing in Figure \ref{m-t} (a).
+We have $\udim Y$ and $\udim M_i + \udim M_\beta$.
+It is easy to see that the sequences (s1)-(s4) are the only ones whose middle terms satisfy this Thus, these are the only non-split short exact sequences having extremes $M_i, M_{\beta}$.\end{proof}